 In the UK alone the retail sector provides jobs for more than 1.5 million people.
 Our employers are high-profile retailers, both online and in the most successful shopping environments such as John Lewis at Stratford Westfield and Selfridges, Oxford Street.

-Student pass rates for 2017-18 were 100%.
-Four students achieved a Distinction grade, equivalent to three A*.
+Student pass rates for 2019-20 were 100%.
+Two students achieved a Distinction grade, equivalent to three A*.

 "When I got to placement I was surprised that they had the same workshop and studio set up as we have here, so I could immediately be useful and put my training into practice"